-(as of Oct.
+(As of Oct.
 2019) The intent of OCRE is to procure services for the institutions represented by the NRENs.
 The exact types of institutions admissible under OCRE are not further restricted explicitly.

-(as of Oct.
+(As of Oct.
 2019) The scope of OCRE’s first cloud service tender is IaaS+ services, i.e. Infrastructure-as-a-Service (IaaS) with Platform and Software services (PaaS, SaaS) that address reasonable support functions for IaaS installations or address institutional and research-focused data processing, compute and storage needs.
 IaaS+ services must be available in the respective platform’s marketplace and implemented and operated by the IaaS provider on their infrastructure.
 That means Azure, AWS and GoogleCloudPlatform-branded services are in, third-party SaaS services hosted e.g. in AWS are out.
-There will also be an “Earth Observation” tender for Copernicus satellite data processing services built on the DIAS platform.
+There will also be a “Earth Observation” tender for Copernicus satellite data processing services built on the DIAS platform.

 There will most likely be an additional tender for document-centric productivity and collaboration SaaS services.

-Colocation describes the hosting in a datacentre of customer-owned and -supplied hardware.
+Colocation describes the hosting in a data centre of customer-owned and -supplied hardware.
 This is out of scope here, as all OCRE services are based on IaaS.